RebeccaY/pak/doc/README.md

  directory will be added, but not the directory itself.
 These will form the 'root' directory of the pak file.

  When exporting, the files/directories will be placed within this directory.

+ When deleting, this is the path within the PAK file to delete.

 -D
  Import/export file.
 Like the -d option, but works with files.
 You can either add a file to the pak file, or extract a file.
 When extracting, the full path must be specified.

+ When deleting, this is the file to delete.

 -p
  Internal pak path to use.
 An existing pak file can contain directories